Last updated: September 5, 2021

 - Keep up to date on the industry with our resource roundup page.

-- Check out our daily FBX ocean rates index, which we are providing for free for the rest of 2020 to help you stay on top of freight rates.
+- Check out our daily FBX ocean rates index to help you stay on top of freight rates in 2021.

 As always, we at Freightos.com are here to help.
 Please reach out if you have any questions or concerns.